-Narrow cobblestone streets run back from the beachfront, lined on either side with local restaurants, shopping boutiques, and galleries.
+Narrow cobblestone streets run back from the beachfront, lined on either side with things to do, like dining in Zihuatanejo's local restaurants, shopping in boutiques, and browsing galleries.

 While Zihua is very much a tourist town, especially when the cruise ships come in, it's still a thriving fishing village, where fishermen head out to sea each and every day to return with their daily catch.
 By night, the town square comes alive with live music, street food, and entertainment.

 Tulum may be splashed across the covers of various international travel magazines, but it is still very much a town—one of Mexico's most famous towns.

 Most visitors are coming to Tulum for its stunning beaches and A-list boutique hotel scene.
 There is also the world-famous, eponymous archaeological site.
 But venture off the beach road, and you'll discover a living, breathing town, as well.

 The truth is, the main drag where all the cheap restaurants and budget accommodations are, is along the main highway.
 But this is where the heart and soul of Tulum lives, from the busy, frenetic side streets lined with taco joints, to the town squares and markets.
 Rent a bicycle and get exploring.

 Of course, there is the beach, too, which is one of the best beaches in all of Mexico.
 Tulum's beaches are powder white, and the vibe that has been crafted is pure boho-luxury.